spiffe/spiffe/standards/WIT-SVID.md

 ## Appendix C. Comparing the JWT-SVID and WIT-SVID

 TODO: This section, focussing on structural and presentational differences, for the audience of an implementor.
 A later document in a form similar to a BCP will cover WIT vs JWT vs X509 from a usage point of view.

+Notably, the WIT-SVID makes the `kid` header parameter mandatory whereas the JWT-SVID does not.
+This change was intended to reflect reality: a significant number of JWT-SVID validation implementations (e.g `go-spiffe`, SPIRE) within the SPIFFE ecosystem will reject a perfectly spec-compliant JWT-SVID without the `kid` parameter, making this a de-facto requirement.
+A similar situation would be likely to occur if the `kid` header parameter was optional for the WIT-SVID.
+Therefore, making this mandatory from the outset increases the chances of the implementations and the specification being in coherence in regards to the `kid` header parameter.

 ## Appendix D. Comparing the X509-SVID and WIT-SVID